Kara Del Toro Flaunts Her Assets In Lacy Bralette While Sipping A Drink

 “I got so many dms about this!
 Yeah love @h3h3productions,” said Kara.

 In addition, the Instagram sensation shared another update yesterday that showed her sipping a different drink.
 This time, she sat on the ground and leaned against a patio fence.
-She wore a cream satin slip dress, and pulled her hair back in a bun.
+She wore a cream satin slip dress and pulled her hair back in a bun.
 The dress featured thin straps and lacy accents.

 The first photo of the set showed her holding a large, white mug to her lips, while the captions revealed that it was coffee.
 Kara’s left strap fell down her arm, and she looked into the distance to her left.

 The second photo showed her sitting up, while bending her knees.
-She placed her right hand on her head, and looked over her left shoulder at the camera.
-She parted her lips for a sultry look, and wore dark pink eyeshadow that popped against her soft-toned ensemble.
+She placed her right hand on her head and looked over her left shoulder at the camera.
+She parted her lips for a sultry look and wore dark pink eye shadow that popped against her soft-toned ensemble.

 This photo has been liked over 24,000 times.